isomerpages/moe-edgefieldpri/_co-curricular-activities/Sports & Games/Basketball.md

 <td rowspan="1" colspan="1">
 <p>CCA activities are geared towards inculcating the values of team spirit,
 respect and discipline.
-Students learn to play basketball with strategy, fairplay, good sportsmanships with respect to teammates, opponents, coaches, referees and others in the match.</p>
+Students learn to play basketball with strategy, fairplay, good sportsmanship with respect to teammates, opponents, coaches, referees and others in the match.</p>
 </td>
 </tr>